GIScience/gis-training-resource-center/content/Module_5/en_qgis_overlay_operations.md

 Screenshot of the Clip tool with the input data.
 :::

-### Exercise: Clipping a roads layer to administrative boundaries
+### Exercise: Clipping a roads layer to administrative boundaries <a id="exercise-clipping-a-roads-layer-to-administrative-boundaries"></a>

 Information on road infrastructure for humanitarian aid operations is of great importance and can be easily retrieved from open-source data sources like OpenStreetMap.
 However, this information is often included in extensive datasets that contain a significant amount of irrelevant details for specific operations or it covers a lot more area than is necessary for the operation.
 To make working with this data more efficient, it is common practice toclip the data to the area of interest.
 In addition to clipping, data can often be filtered, in order to remove data we are not interested in.